puppetlabs/iac/_posts/2021-04-09-status-update.md

 ### Cloud CI Update
 This week we are closing a new milestone for the Cloud CI.
 We finally decided to close the multi-node testing milestone as we currently have a couple of modules already using this feature (puppetlabs-kubernetes, puppetlabs-ibm_installation_manager and soon puppetlabs-websphere_application_server).
-Another good news is, that this week, the support team managed to port their first module to use the Cloud CI provisioning for their PR/Nightly tests on the [support-tasks](https://github.com/puppetlabs/support-tasks) module.
+More good news is that this week, the support team managed to port their first module to use the Cloud CI provisioning for their PR/Nightly tests on the [support-tasks](https://github.com/puppetlabs/support-tasks) module.
 We are hopeful this will make testing and releasing a lot easier in the future for them.
 We are now mainly focusing on training and educational materials so a couple of demo videos will soon follow.

 ### Other work